University of Minnesota: Student life

 Among matriculants to the university, 66.8% are considered Minnesota residents and 33.2% are considered out-of-state residents.
 According to the University Office of Institutional Data and Research, as of fall 2023, there were 30,469 undergraduates at the University of Minnesota Twin Cities campus.
 Of that number, 6,736 were first-time, degree-seeking freshmen.
 There were 11,233 graduate students.

 Greek life, professional and honor societies

 The University of Minnesota has numerous fraternities and sororities.
-Including defunct branches, the Greek System numbers more than 200 organizations, approximately half of which operate today.
-The university's Greek societies include the residential Academic and Social chapters, including non-residential multicultural groups.
-The Greek System includes some but not all Professional Fraternities, Honor Societies, Religious and Service Fraternities.
+Including defunct branches, the Greek system numbers more than 200 organizations, approximately half of which operate today.
+The university's Greek societies include the residential academic and social chapters, including non-residential multicultural groups.
+The Greek system includes professional fraternities, Hhonor Ssocieties, Rreligious and service Ffraternities.
 Fraternities and sororities have built several historically significant "Fraternity Row" homes along University Ave.
 SE, 10th Ave.
 SE, 4th Street SE, and 5th Street SE, all in Minneapolis, or along Cleveland Ave. near the St. Paul campus.

 As of June 2018, approximately 3,900 system members made up about 11% of the campus population.
 Minnesota hosts 38 academic fraternities, 20 academic sororities, 56 honors societies, 31 professional societies, and two service-focused chapters.